ukthapa/doc-poc/content/docs/api/authentication-services.md

       "arguments": {
         "statusCode": "500",
         "errorCode": "Downstream error",
-        "errorMessage": "Not Able to connect with CRM."
+        "errorMessage": "- Not Able to connect with CRM."
       }
     }
   }